 The elegance of an English country club

-Leather notes are always a favourite of perfumers, adding luxurious facets to scented creations.
+Leather perfume notes are always a favourite of perfumers, adding luxurious facets to scented creations.

 Our perfumer recreated a vegetable-tanned leather: comfortable, with a warm caress and notes evoking an English country club or an Italian jacket.